Whole Self: Understanding Religious Diversity & Belief

-The most successful businesses encourage an environment in which employees can bring their “full self” to work.
+Studies show that the most successful businesses encourage an environment in which employees can bring their “whole self” to work.
 Employees need to feel comfortable, willing, and able to talk about what is most important to them.
 Employers benefit when they recognize and respect an employee’s religious identity, including their beliefs and practices.

 As companies globalize, they’ll need employees who can relate to the daily experience of increasingly diverse customers.
-For potentially billions of customers, religious belief and practice are a part of daily life.
-Having employees who understand the ways religion manifests in private and public life will help companies avoid costly missteps and develop products and services better tailored to customer needs.
-That’s an essential part of being competitive.
+For billions of potential customers, including in the world’s fastest-growing economies, religious belief and practice are a part of daily life.
+Having employees who understand the ways religion manifests in private and public life will help companies avoid costly missteps and develop products and services better tailored to customer needs, and an essential part of being competitive.

-The Religious Freedom Center, in collaboration with the Religious Freedom & Business Foundation, is developing education programs for businesses and business schools across the globe.
-For businesses, the Center is developing one and two-day courses focused on middle management and executives.
-For business schools, the Center is developing semester-long courses that can be taken as electives.
+The Religious Freedom & Business Foundation, in collaboration with the Religious Freedom Center, has developed education programs for businesses and organizations across the globe, including full and half-day seminars focused on middle management and executives.
 The overarching curriculum for these programs will focus on three main areas:

 First, participants will develop an understanding of the empirical evidence illustrating the value that religious liberty, religious diversity, and religious inclusion play in business strategy, corporate policy, and economic growth.

-Second, the curriculum will include an emphasis on religious literacy to help cultivate an appreciation for the religious needs and requirements of employees to promote understanding across differences.
+Second, the curriculum will include an emphasis on skills participants can develop, such as religious literacy, to help cultivate an appreciation for the religious needs and requirements of employees and customers and promote understanding across differences.

-Third, participants will learn frameworks that will help them lead effectively in a world of growing religious diversity, such as the Religious Freedom & Business Foundation’s Corporate Pledge in Support of the Freedom of Religion or Belief.
-These frameworks empower businesses to send two clear messages to current and prospective employees: (1) you can work here without changing who you are; and (2) the company respects all employees and will not favor certain employees over others, and that’s good for the business of all.
-Participants will also learn strategies that help businesses navigate religious freedom as it pertains to other freedoms in the workplace and society.
+Third, participants will learn frameworks that can be implemented to help them lead effectively in a world of growing religious diversity, such as the Religious Freedom & Business Foundation’s Corporate Pledge Supporting Religious Diversity & Inclusion.
+The Pledge empowers businesses to send two clear messages to current and prospective employees: (1) you can work here without changing who you are; and (2) the company respects all employees and will not favor certain employees over others, and that’s good for the business of all.
+Participants will also learn strategies that help businesses navigate religious freedom as it pertains to other freedoms in the workplace and marketplace.